 How was the DC School Report Card developed?

+OSSE makes updates to the DC School Report Card on an annual basis by working with the community to create a tool that allowed transparent access to data.
 Since development began in 2017, we have heard more than 4,000 responses from parents and families, school leaders, and community members to determine what data to include in the DC School Report Card, and how to make the report card as user-friendly as possible.
 We remain committed to serving the needs of students and families, to ultimately provide them with easy access to easy-to-understand data that both addresses their needs and also meets the federal requirements mandated by ESSA.

 Accessing the DC School Report Card

 How many people are using the DC School Report Card?

 A lot!
 In the first year, 60,000 different people used the DC School Report Card.
 In DC, demand is high for comparable school information.
 We were excited to see that users generally spend more than three minutes accessing multiple pages, which means that users are digging into the data.
 We use our website analytics to make annual improvements.

 What information will I find on the DC School Report Card?

 Parents and families, along with the broader DC community, expressed a desire for both academic and non-academic information, which is why each school’s DC School Report Card includes over 150 data elements about the school such as information about parent and family engagement, extracurricular activities, teacher experience, attendance, safety and discipline, school program offerings, and more.
 In the chart below you can see which information is included in each section of the report card website.